 Let's be honest.
 You can say you write a lot, and that you have been writing since you were young, but everyone goes through a scary (for us in this profession) condition called Writer's Block.
 Symptoms include: inability to think, lose of appropriate wordage, thesaurus-constriction, lack of plotting capability, and overall sense of unwillingness to create the next chapter/page.

 Writer's Block is not something you expect.
 You may have an amazing idea one day, and, right in the middle of your writing, the block takes place.
 Suddenly, you can't find what to type next.
 Nothing makes sense, and everything (if you can think of anything) seems dull.

-So, how do you solve this problem?
+So, how does one solve this problem?
 The answer is not easy, but you can certainly work on it, as you do with any kind of therapy (for physical or mental conditions).
 The cure comes with time.
 BE PATIENT!
 Here are some tips to help you get back to writing:

 You can always find inspiration where you never thought to look.
 Maybe a history book? or an old movie.
 Reality, and the world around us, provides a constant feed of amazing stories that need to be told. all you have to do is look around and listen.